craftingcity/The-Known-World/README.md

 - **Phelgetos Child.** You know the Friends cantrip.
 When you reach 3rd level, you can cast the Charm Person spell as a 2nd-level spell once with this trait and regain the ability to do so when you finish a long rest.
 When you reach 5th level, you can cast the Suggestion spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.
 - **Stygia Child.** You know the Ray of Frost cantrip.
 When you reach 3rd level, you can cast the Armor of Agathys spell as a 2nd-level spell once with this trait and regain the ability to do so when you finish a long rest.
 When you reach 5th level, you can cast the Darkness spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.
 - **Malbolge Child.** You know the Minor Illusion cantrip.
 When you reach 3rd level, you can cast the Disguise Self spell once with this trait and regain the ability to do so when you finish a long rest.
 When you reach 5th level, you can cast the Invisibility spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.
 - **Maladomini Child.** You know the Vicious Mockery cantrip.
 Once you reach 3rd level, you can cast the Charm Person spell once as a 2nd-level spell.
 Once you reach 5th level, you can also cast the Enthrall spell once.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.
-This trait replaces the Infernal Legacy trait
 - **Cania Child.** You know the Mage Hand cantrip.
 When you reach 3rd level, you can cast the Burning Hands spell as a 2nd-level spell once with this trait and regain the ability to do so when you finish a long rest.
 When you reach 5th level, you can cast the Flame Blade spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.
 - **Nesus Child.** You know the Thaumaturgy cantrip.
 Once you reach 3rd level, you can cast the Hellish Rebuke spell once as a 2nd-level spell.
 Once you reach 5th level, you can also cast the Darkness spell once.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.

 ##### Mecha (a.)
 Mecha are the lawful reformation of a Faith-full Soul.
 A soul that passes into [[Mechanis]] becomes a Mecha here, though they are stripped of any previous sense of self, they are allowed the memories of their soul's owner.

 **Age.** You are considered fully mature, and you do not age.
 **Size.** Mechanically, your size is Medium.
 You stand at five feet tall.
 You weigh four-hundred thirty five pounds, seven ounces precisely.
 **Speed.** Your speed is 30 feet per round.
 **Constructed Form.** Your creature type is construct.
 You ***cannot*** perform acts that the fates would consider chaotic (not the petty laws of man, but the laws of nature, of power).
 You gain the following benifits;
 - You have immunity against being poisoned and to poison damage.
 - You are immune to disease.
 - You don't need to sleep, and magic cannot put you to sleep.
 When you take a long rest, you must spend at least six hours in an inactive, motionless state, rather than sleeping.
 In this state, you appear inert, but it doesn’t render you unconscious, and you can see and hear as normal.